apache/pulsar/site/docs/latest/functions/overview.md

 * At least once
 * Effectively once

-### State storage

-Although you can certainly use Pulsar Functions to perform stateless computations, many use cases demand robust state storage

-You can certainly use Pulsar Functions to perform stateless operations,

-By default, Pulsar Functions use [Apache BookKeeper](https://bookkeeper.apache.org) for state storage.

 ## Metrics

 Here's an example function that publishes a value of 1 to the `my-metric` metric.